LiaqatSaeed/RealStore/README.md

 ## New React Navigation Implemented

 Navigation Container is implemented in the base of Application.
-Now -- the navigation prop is passed in to every screen component --
+Now --the navigation prop is passed in to every screen component--

 ### Stacks, Tabs & Routing